vtharmi/tweet-api/README.md

 Tweet API Monorepo.

-This repository contains a monorepo with two independently deployable applications:
+This repository contains a monorepo with two independently deployable applications and infrastrcute repo:

 Auth: Authentication service

 Tweet: Main tweet API service

 Technologies Used

 Node.js with NestJS